Tracing Multilingual Representations in LLMs with Cross-Layer Transcoders: Experimental Setup and Methods

 \subsection{Cross-Layer Transcoders (CLTs)}

-To probe internal multilingual mechanisms, we employ Cross-Layer Transcoders (CLTs), which map activations between layers to reveal how semantic representations evolve during processing.
-A cross-layer transcoder consists of neurons (features) divided into encoder and decoder components.
+To probe internal multilingual mechanisms, we employ CLTs, which map activations between layers to reveal how semantic representations evolve during processing.
+A CLT consists of neurons (features) divided into encoder and decoder components.

 Formally, to run a cross-layer transcoder, let $\mathbf{h}_\ell \in \mathbb{R}^{d_\text{model}}$ be the input to the MLP at layer $\ell$ for single token position.
 We define

 where $\mathbf{W}_\text{enc}^\ell \in \mathbb{R}^{d_\text{features} \times d_\text{model}}$ is the encoder weight matrix and $\mathbf{b}_\text{enc}^\ell \in \mathbb{R}^{d_\text{features}}$ is the encoder bias.
 The CLTs then reconstructs the MLP output at layer $\ell'$ as